gdefazio/kMetaShot/README.md

                         Output directory
   -a , --ass2ref (float)
                         Classification filtering based on ass2ref parameter ranging between 0 and 1.
 Default 0.
+                        ass2ref is a ratio between the number of MAG minimizers and the reference minimizers related to the assigned strain
 ```

 kmetashot is also available as Docker container: